rdeluca/GregGame/readMe.txt

-This is our game.
-This readme will show up on the gitHub thing.
-Woo!
+This is an old barely started abandoned project.